 2019 Maribor, Slovenia and Graz, Austria

 The institute is very active in the field of teaching staff mobility, supported by ERASMUS.
 Within these mobility programme the teachers are mutualy involved in lectures of the regular curricula of the partner universities.
 Prof. Thomas Gamse has initiated cooperations with Prof. Paolo Alessi from University of Trieste, Italy, Prof. Maria Jose Cocero from University of Valladolid, Spain, and Prof. Can Erkey, KOC University Istanbul, Turkey.
-In 2010 Prof. Marcus Petermann from Ruhr University Bochum, Germany, in 2013 Prof. Edit Szekely, from Budapest University of Technology and Economics, Hungary, and in 2013 Prof. Angelo Cortesi from the University of Trieste, Italy, joined the Task Force.
+In 2010 Prof. Marcus Petermann from Ruhr University Bochum, Germany, and in 2013 Prof. Edit Szekely, from Budapest University of Technology and Economics, Hungary jouned the tsak force.

 Student mobility is a highlight in academic education.
 An increasing number of ERASMUS students from different European universities perform their bachelor, master and diploma theses at our institute.